MindTickle raises $40 million after banner year in sales enablement

-MindTickle, a sales enablement solutions provider with offices in Bangalore and San Francisco, today announced that it’s raised $40 million in series C funding led by Norwest Venture Partners, bringing its total raised to more than $81 million.
+MindTickle, a sales enablement solutions provider with offices in Pune and San Francisco, today announced that it’s raised $40 million in series C funding led by Norwest Venture Partners, bringing its total raised to more than $81 million.
 The round saw participation from existing investors including Accel Partners, Cannan Partners, NewView Capital (a spinout of New Enterprise Associates), and Qualcomm Ventures, and it follows on the heels of a $27 million series B raise in December 2017.

 It’s been something of a banner year for MindTickle, which notched a 100% year-over-year increase in recurring revenue driven by a 200% uptick in customer acquisitions.
 It now counts among its customer base several Fortune 500 and Global 2000 clients, including Square, Sumo Logic, Ola Cabs, Cloudera, MongoDB, Appdynamics, Qualtrics, Procore, MuleSoft, and Appier.